exercism/website-copy/tracks/c/exercises/isogram/mentoring.md

 - An initial solution will often have a second loop inside the first to check for duplicate letters.
 A lookup table, of either a 32-bit bitmask or a 26-item array, will let them avoid this second loop.
   - Sometimes the solution will have an array that is not 26 items long.
 Greek, for instance, uses 24 letters in its alphabet.

+- Some solution will use `strchr` instead of the second loop mentioned in the previous point.
+This has the additional downside of the need to call `strchr` twice for case-insensitive search.

 - Use standard library functions like tolower() (or toupper()) and isalpha() to avoid re-implementing the same functionality.

 - Use character constants like 'A' instead of bare numbers.